 The apron boards that connect the table legs to form the base are generally about ¾" thick and 4" wide.
 This again has become standardized.
 Thinner or narrower aprons fail to give the required support; wider aprons fail to give the clearance for knees and thighs.
-One exception can be found in tables of the Queen Anne period.
-The aprons have a scrolled edge profile that affords more knee room by virtue of the cutaway portions of the apron.
-This trick can be applied to any table base if it needs to constantly accommodate a tall person.
+One exception can be found in the apron-less tables of the Mid-Century Modern period.
+These are fun, light furnishings, that when kept to modest scale, work very well without support by aprons.

 A word about extension tables.

 Extension tables feature tops that pull apart in the middle.
 Leaves are inserted in the void to make more surface area.
 Table slides bridge the void and support the leaves.
 Table slides come in many different configurations.
 Some are really short to fit underneath small tables, but open really wide for Thanksgiving dinner.
 I call these "holiday slides" because they’re great for occasional use, but somewhat rickety when used frequently.
 You want to select the slides that are the longest length that will fit between your aprons.
 This gives the best support.

 Design wise, you want to plan on at least two 12" leaves in order to obtain an additional place setting on either side of the table.